mssfoobar/docs/docs/30_deployment/20-pre-requisites.md

 Log into your aws account.
 Check that your ".aws" folder is populated with the correct credential.

+NOTE:
+- for aws SSO account login, please refer to the AWS SSO user account guide

 ## Checkout the following repositories
 https://github.com/mssfoobar/ar2-infra